Who's Behind Listverse?

 Top 10 Highly Developed Countries

 The Human Development Index (HDI) is a composite statistic used to rank countries according to their development levels from “very high” to “low.”
-Countries are placed based on life expectancy, education, standard of living, child welfare, health care, economic welfare, and population happiness.
+Countries are ranked based on life expectancy, education, the standard of living, child welfare, health care, economic welfare, and population happiness.
 Formulas are used to factor all the variables and determine the scores of countries.
-Critics have cited the HDI as inaccurate or vague, but coming up with top ten highly developed countries list on my own opinion would have been very subjective and probably badly ranked.
-Thus, I have simply listed the first ten countries on the HDI and displayed their scores, while providing explanations.
+Critics have cited the HDI as inaccurate or vague, but coming up with the top ten highly developed countries list, in my own opinion, would have been very subjective and probably badly ranked.
+Thus, I have simply listed the first ten countries on the HDI and displayed their scores while providing explanations.
 Enjoy.

-The socialist and largely liberal European country of Sweden (officially the Kingdom of Sweden) is led by Prime Minister Fredrick Reinfeldt and is about the size of the US state of California (or Spain if unfamiliar with the CA) and has an approximate population of 9.3 million with the capital and largest city being Stockholm.
-The Swedish people are rated as one of the happiest in the world and have high marks in income ($35,876 GDP per capita, and a regular GDP of $485 billion), life expectancy (80.9 years), and education.
+The socialist and largely liberal European country of Sweden (officially the Kingdom of Sweden) is led by a prime minister and is about the size of the U.S. state of California (or Spain if unfamiliar with CA) and has an approximate population of 10.2 million with the capital and largest city being Stockholm.
+The Swedish people are often rated as one of the happiest in the world and have high marks in income (US$51,615 GDP per capita, and a regular GDP of US$531 billion), life expectancy (82.6 years), and education.
 In addition, the country has very low unemployment and poverty rates, has equal and free access to health care, and has been one of the most active supporters of environmental sustainability today and pushes for other countries to “Go green.”
 Sweden also serves as a major tourist destination for millions of international travelers, as the country has a long and rich history.

-The Federal Republic of Germany, or Germany, has the largest economy in the European Union, and one of the largest populations at 82.2 million, as well as its bustling capital and economic center of Berlin.
+The Federal Republic of Germany, or Germany, has the largest economy in the European Union and one of the largest populations at 83.0 million and its bustling capital and economic center of Berlin.
 Chancellor Angela Merkel is the head of a government with a people of very high education standards, with a nearly 100% attendance rate and 99% literacy rate.
-Germany thrives in industry and manufacturing and is a major exporter of electrical and engineering products, such as cars (Volkswagen anyone?), and are renowned globally for their skilled work force.
-The GDP is $3.5 trillion and GDP per capita is $40,631, and poverty rates are low, although the unemployment rate is about 7%.
-Germany also, like Sweden, is a prime tourist destination for its historic beauty, and the wonderful people (aside from Adolf and the Nazis back in the 1930-40s) have a life expectancy of 79.4 years.
+Germany thrives in industry and manufacturing and is a major exporter of electrical and engineering products, such as cars (Volkswagen anyone?), and are renowned globally for their skilled workforce.
+The GDP is US$3.86 trillion, and GDP per capita is US$46,445, and poverty rates are low, although the unemployment rate is about 7%.
+Like Sweden, Germany is a prime tourist destination for its historic beauty, and the wonderful people (aside from Adolf and the Nazis back in the 1930-40s) have a life expectancy of 80.9 years.

-The Republic of Ireland has a relatively small population of 4.5 million, is a parliamentary democracy, and its capital is Dublin.
-Ireland has a very high literacy rate of 99% and high education standards, as well as a strong life expectancy of 78.9 years.
-It also has a well balanced infrastructure, with a GDP of $203.89 billion and a GDP per capita rate of $45,497.
-The country is ranked #7 for its press freedom, economic freedom, and political freedom it offers to the public.
-Ireland was in the process of rapid economic growth and development when the global recession began in 2008.
-Ireland than experienced negative GDP and accumulated massive debt, being rated as one of the five European “P.I.I.G.S.”
-(Portugal, Ireland, Italy, Greece, and Spain) and losing two points on the Human Development Index Scale.
-Still, the Taoiseach (or Prime Minister) Enda Kenney is collaborating with EU leaders (France and Germany) to relieve this problem and continue developing forward.
+The Republic of Ireland has a relatively small population of 4.9 million, is a parliamentary democracy, and its capital is Dublin.
+Ireland has a very high literacy rate of 99% and high education standards, and a strong life expectancy of 82.3 years.
+It also has a well-balanced infrastructure, with a GDP of US$476 billion and a GDP per capita rate of US$78,660.
+The country is ranked #7 for the press freedom, economic freedom, and political freedom it offers to the public.
+Ireland has rebounded from the global recession that began in 2008 when it experienced negative GDP and accumulated massive debt, rated as one of the five European “P.I.I.G.S.”
+(Portugal, Ireland, Italy, Greece, and Spain).
+They have since steadily enjoyed economic growth, jumping up the HDI scale to #2.

-And #1, crushing the runner up by almost double the rating is Norway, or the Kingdom of Norway.
-This country of almost 5 million is a parliamentary constitutional monarchy with extremely high education standards and a very low poverty and unemployment rate, with a life expectancy of 80.2 years.
-Norway was a pivotal founding member of NATO but rejected joining the EU, but continues to have good relations with neighboring European countries.
-Norway is also a founding member and now huge donator to the United Nations as well as helping found the Council of Europe, and is an active member of WTO and OECD.
+And #1, but barely, is Norway, or the Kingdom of Norway.
+This country of 5.3 million is a parliamentary constitutional monarchy with extremely high education standards and very low poverty and unemployment rate, with a life expectancy of 82.7 years.
+Norway was a pivotal founding member of NATO but rejected joining the EU but continues to have good relations with neighboring European countries.
+Norway is also a founding member and now a huge donator to the United Nations and helping found the Council of Europe, and is an active member of WTO and OECD.
 Norway has one of the largest reserves of petroleum, natural gas, minerals, lumber, seafood, freshwater, and hydro-power in the world and is a major exporter of oil.
-Norway is internationally recognized for its universal health care, advanced schooling systems, and a distinguished social security system.
+Its national GDP is US$403 billion with a per capita GDP of US$75,419.
+Norway is internationally recognized for its universal health care, advanced schooling systems, and distinguished social security system.
 For all these reasons, the Kingdom of Norway ranks number one on the United Nation’s Human Development Index.